 New church Basilicas, In addition to the above features, the plan

-- Entry was from one end where narthex was created, with altar placed at far end of semicircular apse.
+- Entry was from one end where the narthex was created, with the altar placed at the far end of the semicircular apse.

-- A large atrium with colonnade was added outside Narthex.
+- A large atrium with a colonnade was added outside Narthex.

-- Entrance to the atrium was through an imposing propylon or gate.
+- The entrance to the atrium was through an imposing propylon or gate.

 Hagia Sophia or the church of holy wisdom was an architectural masterpiece.
-Architects were Isidore of Miletus and Anthemios from Tralles.
-Considered as a model of universe, it was a marvelous achievement of architecture with geometry, balanced masses, and extraordinary harmony.
+The architects were Isidore of Miletus and Anthemios from Tralles.
+Considered a model of the universe, it was a marvelous achievement of architecture with geometry, balanced masses, and extraordinary harmony.